morehawes/plugin-readme-parser/readme.txt

 == Upgrade Notice ==

-= 1.3.9 =
+= 2024.1 =
-* Removed the notices about the plugin closure
+* The plugin has been adpoted!
+Updates coming soon.